Tommy O'Day: Football

 O'Day made his debut for the Carlton Football Club in Round 1 of the 1898 season.
 He was only with Carlton for the single season, playing 13 games and kicking 8 goals.
-The 8 goals he kicked made him the club's leading goal-kicker for that year -- the lowest leading goal tally in the club's history.
+The 8 goals he kicked made him the club's leading goal-kicker for that year—the lowest leading goal tally in the club's history.

+Death

+O'Day died on 2 September 1905 from heart failure after having been ill for several months.
+He is buried at the Melbourne General Cemetery.